 - GIS and Texts

 - Urban Social Networks

 - Industrial Heritage

 - Teaching Historical GIS and Spatial History

-The 2014 conference will be held in downtown Toronto, at the Fairmont Royal York Hotel.
 For more information on the meeting as well as the call for papers, please refer to the SSHA website: www.ssha.org.
-The theme for this year’s conference is "Inequalities: Politics, Policy, and the Past".
-However, all papers and panel submissions will be considered.
+The theme for this year’s conference is "Pluralism and Community: Social Science History Perspectives", however, all papers and panel submissions will be considered.
 We also encourage cross-network sponsorship of panels.

 The SSHA requests that submissions be made by means of its web conference management system.
 Paper title, brief abstract and contact information should be submitted to: http://conference.ssha.org/ Panel proposals should include an organizer, discussant, and at least 3 paper presenters.

 We look forward to seeing you in Baltimore!